 There's something about the combination of citrus and brussels sprouts that is just so heavenly, and this recipe by The First Mess balances these flavors to perfection.
 Serve this slaw as an appetizer for a light alternative to the typically heavy dishes served on Easter.

-For added flavor, this recipe includes directions for "bacon" bits and almond "parm" which will satisfy any carnivore's cravings.
+Pro Tip: For added flavor, this recipe includes directions for "bacon" bits and almond "parm."

 Stuffed Spaghetti Squash